flborrelli/pokedex-api/README.md

 # Pokedex API
-Pokedex API is a **mobile friendly single-page Web application** developed with React.
+Pokedex API is a **mobile friendly :iphone: single-page Web application** developed with React :computer:.

-With Pokedex App you can search and filter any pokemon among the existing 964.
+With Pokedex App you can search and filter any pokemon among around 890 species.

 #### API Documentation: https://pokeapi.co/